-- Software Users must be able to perform the following tasks within the application: Enroll and delete Offenders from the system.
+- 1. Software Users must be able to perform the following tasks within the application: Enroll and delete Offenders from the system.
 Enter and edit Offender information, including GPS zones and curfew schedules.
 Set violation notification procedures including escalation.
 View and process alerts.
 View event histories.
-View and print reports. - 2.
+View and print reports.
+Making offenders inactive (delete) in the system the state will need to always be able to retrieve the information if necessary. - 2.
 The Software must allow simultaneous alert notifications to multiple individuals. - 3.
 The Software must provide customized escalation procedures for alert and event notification. - 4.
 The Software must be able to handle temporary changes to alert notification procedures. - 5.
 The Software must automatically send a notification for successful and unsuccessful equipment installation. - 6.
-Users must be able to set grace periods for certain violations before the system generates an alert. - 7.
+Users must be able to set grace periods for certain violations before the system generates an alert.
+Examples, exclusion zone enter/exit, driving on major throughfare, curfew times, breath test time period. - 7.
 Grace periods must be customizable at the Offender level. - 8.
 Users must be able to activate or de-activate schedules without having to delete schedules. - 9.
 The Software scheduling function must provide an easy-to-use graphical interface, allowing click-and-drag capability to quickly change a schedule. - 10.
 The Software must provide several schedule varieties, including: Lockdown, May Leave, Must Leave, Daily, One Time, Weekly and Re-occurring. - 11.
 The Software must allow Users to view an active caseload on a single page.
 This caseload page must provide Users with the ability to sort the caseload, and display the caseload by alert status, risk level, location status, and equipment type. - 12.
-Users must be able to transfer Offender caseloads between Officers. - 13.
-Violation notification must be customizable at the Officer level and the Offender level through the Software interface. - 14.
+Users must be able to transfer Offender caseloads between Officers.

+- 13. Violation notification must be customizable at the Officer level and the Offender level through the Software interface. - 14.
 Violation notifications must be sent to designated Agency personnel via text message and email. - 15.
 Users must be able to make notes in the Software detailing additional violation-related information.
 The note must be attached to the alert. - 16.
 Agency personnel must be able to close one or all alerts, and track who closed alert(s).
 Agency personnel must also be able to reopen closed alerts.